xierox/collect_sep_symhelp/Readme.md

 ##  Requirements
 - Symantec Endpoint Protection version 12.1.5 and higher
-- Windows Server or Desktop versions (both 32- and 64-bit)
+- Microsoft Windows (both 32-bit and 64-bit OSes are supported)

 ##  Setup instructions
 - Download the DAT files by clicking the **Download ZIP** button